-- Persons involved in education and training of horses should be familiar with the average industry requirement for age, suitability, and fitness of horses used for a particular purpose.
+- Persons involved in the education and training of horses should be familiar with the average industry requirement for age, suitability, and fitness of horses used for a particular purpose.

 14. Horse Welfare: Foot Care

-Horse’s hooves should be trimmed as required to permit normal mobility.
+The horse’s hooves should be trimmed as required to permit normal mobility.
 Horses are ridden or driven on roads or hard surfaces should be shod.
 Shoeing should not provoke any abnormality of gait or conformation.
 Hot shoeing should be practiced only by experienced farriers.
-Hooves of horses in work should be inspected each day for signs of injury, loose shoes or impacted stones.
+Hooves of horses in work should be inspected each day for signs of injury, loose shoes, or impacted stones.
 Shod horses should be inspected at least every six weeks for replacement or adjustment of shoes.
 Shoes should be removed or inspected regularly when horses are not in use for a particular purpose.

 15. Horse Welfare: Treatment Procedures